 Dr. Ailani stresses that this is the best way to approach your search for a diagnosis from the very start.
 “Bring this information to your primary care provider to discuss and ask for advice on how to better manage headaches,”

 She says that if you don’t respond to the first step treatments, you may then be referred to a Neurologist or headache specialist for further diagnosis and management.
-Getting a diagnosis may not be a simple and straightforward as we’d all like, but once you get it you can begin moving towards getting relief.
+Getting a diagnosis may not be as simple and straightforward as we’d all like, but once you get it, you can begin moving towards getting relief.

 There are a number of very good resources available for people suffering from allergies, sinusitis, and sinus headaches:

 - Patient.info Sinusitis Forum Discussion